beckypdata/DataCleaningProject/CodeBook.md

 *Step 4.
 Merge the datasets*

 + bind rows for each of the X, Y, and Subject datasets.
+It is critically important that this be done in the exact sequence for all 3 combinations.
+If X binds train data to end of test data, then Y and Subject must do the same.
 This results in 10299 rows for each dataset
-+ name the columns within each dataset; this is done at this stage to avoid duplication of default name "V1" in the subsequent combined datasets
++ name the columns within each dataset; this is done at this stage to avoid duplication of R default name "V1" in the subsequent combined datasets
 + for the columns in the X datasets, merge the R script adjusted features descriptions to provide meaningful column descriptions for each vector.
-The names as provided in the features file are in exact order of values in X dataset, so assignment to X column names is done by position and does not require matching ID column
+The names as provided in the features file are in exact order of values in X dataset, so assignment to X column names is done by position and does not require matching by ID column
 + bind columns for Subject, Y, and X (in that order) to reconstruct the original dataset
 + merge activity descriptions into the dataset using the column "ID".
 Critically important that this merge not be done until original dataset reconstructed as merge in R can move rows of data frame in undefined order